 Many traditional hosting providers offer huge amounts of storage, with the likes of 100’s GB of data.
 This is a practice known as overselling, which is done in order to make the services seem better and larger than they actually are.
 At Servebolt we don’t oversell.
 Our storage solution is highly […]

 Your site sends out emails like password resets and user account creation, for instance.
 These emails are called transactional emails.
 For normal application emails you can make use of the local Servebolt server’s email service.
 You should set up your DNS to allow our servers to send email from your […]

-The following are common errors found in error logs: Allowed Memory Size Exhausted PHP: Fatal Error: Allowed Memory Size of [some number] Bytes Exhausted This happens when your code try to use more memory than the PHP memory limit.You can adjust the memory limit in your site settings in the […]
+Your site comes with a ~/logs/ folder where you can view the ErrorLog and the AccessLog of your site.
+The following are common errors found in the error logs: Allowed Memory Size Exhausted PHP: Fatal Error: Allowed Memory Size of [some number] Bytes Exhausted This happens when your code try […]

 How to use the redirect options in the Control Panel

 Our servers are setup for maximum performance and speed.
 If you do need to adjust some PHP setting or variable, here’s a guide to it.

 We provide support for PHP 7.3, 7.4, 8.0 and 8.1 for all new Bolts and websites with us.
 Our PHP installations are optimized for speed and performance, with unique features for Servebolt customers.
 Our recommendation is to always run the most modern stable version of PHP that your application supports. […]

 Our short answer is no. Why can’t I get sudo or root access?
 First of all, the Servebolt Operations Team does the maintenance and configuration of the servers.
 That is our job, and part of our managed hosting product.
 The servers and their configuration is optimized for maximum performance.
 We […]